LoLImprove/Rise/README.md

 └── ...
 ```

+#### Package specific schemas

+Any schema (outside of the ones declared in game-specific packages) can be overriden.
+To do so we use the `Superseder` package.
+See `packages/Superseder/readme.md` for examples.

+Alternatively you can declare **new schemas** as you want, as long as you include them through an overriden schema or within a new feature.

 #### Package specific templates

 Any template (outside of the ones declared in game-specific packages) can be overriden.
 To do so we use the `Superseder` package.
 See `packages/Superseder/readme.md` for examples.

-Alternatively you can declare **new templates** as you want, as long as you include them through an overriden template.
+Alternatively you can declare **new templates** as you want, as long as you include them through an overriden template or within a new feature.

 ### Customization